tsl143/itsopensource/content/blog/offline-caching-with-serviceworkers/index.md

 });
 ```

-*  *Serving custom response* - This can be best way to notify user for an offline connection or some other custom pages.
+*  *Serving custom response* - This can be the best way to notify the user for an offline connection or some other custom pages.

 <center><sub>In Service worker</sub></center>